fbpx

-How the owners, marketing managers, or other employees at a plumbing or HVAC company handle bad customer reviews can make the company look even worse.
-Or it can demonstrate the company’s stellar customer service – it’s all up to them!
+How the owners, marketing managers, or other employees at a plumbing or HVAC company handle bad customer reviews will impact the company.

 1. Prepare for negative reviews